15 The Use of Administrative Data at the International Monetary FundEra Dabla-Norris (International Monetary Fund)

 15.5.5 Safe Outputs

 The decision on what outputs are acceptable is mostly at the discretion of the member country.
 While the existence of most technical assistance missions is public information, whether a country makes its diagnostic public is at its own discretion, even if it does not involve the use of administrative data.
-Under IMF policy, the recipient of technical assistance makes the decision of whether they would like to make the final advice public.
+Under IMF policy (International Monetary Fund 2013), the recipient of technical assistance makes the decision of whether they would like to make the final advice public.
 Government agencies and instrumentalities are typically reluctant to make public the state of their government finances, banking system, or health public information.
 At the same time, the IMF encourages the wider dissemination and publication of technical assistance information.

 In many cases, countries require that IMF researchers follow standard statistical disclosure precautions such as mandating a minimum number of observations when countries allow results to be published.
 Agencies in different countries also have varying levels of familiarity with research and publications, which can require that IMF staff spend additional effort in detailing the different instances of the publication process and preparing the output for their approval.
 In agencies where the supervisors and data analysts are also familiar with academic research, this process tends to be easier.

 Any Fund project involving the use of administrative data is assessed in terms of its costs and its performance.
 In regard to the former, much of the cost involved in generating and sharing (or eventually transferring) administrative data to the IMF is borne by the member country.
 In low- and middle-income countries, it is often the case that the agencies that might provide data suffer from a lack of financial resources to hire sufficient data staff.
 From the IMF’s standpoint, the main costs usually are in terms of staff’s time and traveling costs, whenever data access requires physical presence in the country.
 The direct financial costs for accessing administrative data, such as fees, are relatively minor, especially compared to those incurred by the IMF to purchase large firm-level data sets.